aayampokharel/git_practice/README.md

 # git_practice
 this is just for practicing git and changing,updating file in github . <br>
 hello brother.
+I am learning git pull right now .
+What about you ? <br>
 NEWLY ADDED
-from git hub okay!!!!!
 26th nov ,2024